 B.A., Williams College; Ph.D., Harvard University

-I regularly teach Introduction to Psychology, a 200-level course entitled Sensation and Perception, and a seminar entitled Genes, Brains, and Human Variation, and I involve students at a high level in the ongoing research in my lab.
-An underlying belief in all of my teaching and research mentoring is that the skills students learn - to think critically about the source of information, to write elegantly and persuasively, to marshall and evaluate evidence, to apply knowledge to real-world problems, and to imagine what does not yet exist or what is not yet known - will be applicable to their future lives whatever directions they take personally, professionally, and as citizens.
+My recent teaching has included a 200-level course entitled Sensation and Perception, a seminar entitled Genes, Brains, and Human Variation, and an introductory data analysis course called Introduction to Data Analysis in the Psychological Sciences.
+I involve students at a high level in the ongoing research in my lab.
+An underlying belief in all of my teaching and research mentoring is that the skills students learn - to think critically about the source of information, to write elegantly and persuasively, to marshal and evaluate evidence, to apply knowledge to real-world problems, and to imagine what does not yet exist or what is not yet known - will be applicable to their future lives whatever directions they take personally, professionally, and as citizens.

 When I am not teaching and researching, I enjoy playing traditional fiddle music and spending time outdoors with my family.